Private Plugins

 With that in mind, a manifest file that is common to all plugins, regardless of their type, looks like this:

-For detailed information about the specific manifest file components particular to each plugin type, please refer its dedicated page within their respective section.
+For detailed information about the specific manifest file components particular to each plugin type, refer to their dedicated pages.

-Manifest's file keys marked with a * means that its not a mandatory key.
+Manifest's file keys marked with a * are not mandatory.

 Runtimes